thread/routemaster/README.md

 Given that a label is the only piece of data required for a state machine to work, it follows that labels must be unique within a state machine.
-However there are no such requirements between multiple state machines—in fact internally the primary key on the labes table is composed of the label name and the state machine's name.
+However there are no such requirements between multiple state machines—in fact internally the primary key on the labels table is composed of the label name and the state machine's name.

 ### States